-Research shows traditional training methods, classroom lectures, reading manuals and watching videos, often fail as students only retain about 20% of the presented information.
+Research shows traditional training methods: classroom lectures, reading manuals, and watching videos often fail.
+Students only retain about 20% of the presented information.
 Even adding a demonstration by an expert only bumps the retention rate to 30%.

-The best results, according to the same research, happens on the job.
+The best results, according to the same research, happen on the job.
 Practicing skills by doing them in the field results in higher retention rates, around 70%, and increased worker confidence.
-‘We are engaging four of five senses,’ explains Robinson, Sr. ‘Muscle memory kicks in.
-Do it enough, it becomes automatic or subconscious.’

 Yet even this person-to-person method has its problems.

-It’s also expensive, time consuming and difficult to schedule at multiple locations or for the third shift.
+It’s also expensive, time consuming, and difficult to schedule at multiple locations or for the third shift.
 Once a worker misses the training session, they’ve missed their opportunity to learn.
 Even if they could attend, a one-and-done training session leaves no opportunity to refresh their learning.
-Best practices are forgotten and workers go back to ineffective processes.
+Workers forget best practices and go back to ineffective processes.

 YouTube Inspires a Better Way

 Robinson Sr. recalled using YouTube videos to teach himself how to maintain his new, complicated firearm.